seapear/AffinityOnLinux/README.md

 [FAQ ❓](/FAQ.md)
   - UI settings sometimes do not save.
 There is a [workaround](Guides/Settings.md).
   - Affinity v1 - [purchased via windows store issue](https://github.com/seapear/AffinityOnLinux/blob/main/FAQ.md#which-affinity-versions-are-supported)
-  - V3 Sign in is not working atm.
+  - Affinity V3 - Sign in is not working at the moment.
 Looking for solutions.

 [🗺️ Roadmap & ⚠️ Known issues](/Roadmap.md)